pfragkiad/ParserTests/README.md

 When you need:
 * expression optimization
 * validation before evaluation, use a stateful parser variant.
-A stateful parser derives from `StatefulParserBase` (which itself supplies all core functionality plus mutable `Expression` / `Variables`).
+A stateful parser derives from `CoreStatefulParser` (which itself supplies all core functionality plus mutable `Expression` / `Variables`).

 StatefulParsers are Transient by default contrary to the common Parsers, which are Singletons and do not keep state.
 Because they are stateful, you can keep the expression (via the `Expression` property) and change the `Variables` before re-evaluation.